-Risk Exposure arising from Measurement Management Credit Risk Cash and cash equivalents, financial assets measured at amortised cost.
+Risk Exposure arising from Measurement No. Credit Risk Cash and cash equivalents, Management financial assets measured at amortised cost.
 Aging analysis Diversification of bank deposits.
-Liquidity Risk Borrowings and other liabilities Rolling cash flow forecasts Availability of committed credit lines and borrowing facilities
+Liquidity Risk Borrowings and attack to the Borrowings and other liabilities Rolling cash flow forecasts Availability of committed credit lines and borrowing facilities